-3 credits (2 lec, 2 lec-lab hrs/wk) A general survey of human anatomy and physiology.
+(2 lec, 2 lec-lab hrs/wk) 3 credits This course is a general survey of human anatomy and physiology.
 It is designed for medical office students, pharmacy technicians, and other students who desire a broad review of body systems.
-Normal structure and functions of the human body systems, characteristics of the cell as the basis for life, and organization of tissues and organs will be covered.
+Normal structure and functions of the integumentary, skeletal, muscular, nervous, and special human body systems; characteristics of the cell as the basis for life, and organization of tissues and organs will be covered.
 The lecture/lab segment will give students the opportunity to use other than the lecture/ discussion modality to visualize through the use of models of the body systems.
 Must be taken in sequence.